 If you’re hoping to advance your career as a department chair, dean, assistant principal or principal, North Central’s Educational Leadership and Administration track is right for you.
 The department of education has adopted the Interstate School Leaders Licensure consortium (ISLLC) standards to guide its process of developing graduate students in educational leadership and future administrative roles.

 Educational Leadership and Administration Handbook - contains program information, matrix, rubrics, and forms needed during your time in the program.

-The MAEd with a specialization in Educational Leadership and Administration requires 12 courses.
+The Master of Arts in Educational Leadership and Administration requires 12 courses.
 Along with school leadership and management fundamentals such as staff development, curriculum planning and program evaluation, this program explores pertinent education issues such as assessment, closing achievement gaps, school law and educational change.
 It is designed to help school leaders gain new strategies and tools for engaging teachers, support staff, parents and the community at large so that everyone has a stake in a school and the growth and development of its students.